 Businesses today understand that process automation is key to reducing or completely removing the mundane, repetitive, and redundant tasks that can be streamlined for better efficiency.
 But if your processes are automated without rhyme or reason, optimizing business processes can sometimes create information silos, where individual workflows operate in isolation and lead to bottlenecks and breakdowns.

-By deploying a sophisticated Intelligent Process Automation (IPA) solution, your organization can break down these operational silos and create consistency by optimizing business processes organization-wide.
+By deploying a sophisticated, integrated workflow automation solution, your organization can break down these operational silos and create consistency by optimizing business processes organization-wide.

 Benefits of an Organization-Wide Approach

 A single workflow can reduce the time spent on repetitive tasks, but fully optimized processes that span an organization’s multiple departments can make a serious difference in how efficiently the business operates.

 There are numerous benefits to automating, orchestrating, and optimizing line of business processes throughout your organization, including: